The high-dimensional asymptotics of first order methods with random data: Main results

 where we recall that $\bx_i$ is the $i$-th row of $\bX$.
 Notice that this setting generalizes the gradient flow equation \eqref{eq:FirstFlow} in a few ways, apart from the fact that $\btheta^t$ can now have $k$ columns.
-First, the function $\ell_t$ can now depend on the additional argument $z$ as well as on the time $t$; second, $\ell_t(\,\cdot\,; z)$ is not necessarily the gradient of a cost function; third, the additional term $-\btheta^t\Lambda^t$ allows us to include constraints on the norm of $\btheta^t$, or regularization terms.
+First, the function $\ell_t$ can now depend on the additional argument $z$ as well as on the time $t$; second, $\ell_t(\,\cdot\,; z)$ is not necessarily the gradient of a cost function; third, the additional term $-\btheta^t\Lambda^{t,\sT}$ allows us to include constraints on the norm of $\btheta^t$, or regularization terms.
 In Section \ref{sec:Examples} we will illustrate how the additional flexibility introduced here allows to capture applications in statistics and machine learning.

-\paragraph{Notational conventions.} We use boldface symbols for matrices or vectors whose dimensions diverge, e.g. $\btheta^t$, $\bX$ and so on.
-Also, we generally use upper case letters for matrices and lower case letters for vectors, with the exception of $n\times k$ or $d\times k$ matrices such as $\btheta^t$.
-We use $\normtwo{u}$ to denote the $\ell_2$ norm of a vector $u$.
-We also use $\norm{M}$ and $\norm{M}_F$ to denote the operator norm and Frobenius norm of a matrix $M$.
-Further notations can be found in Appendix \ref{app:Notations}.
+\begin{example}[Fitting a two-layer neural network] Consider the gradient flow of Eq.~\eqref{eq:FirstFlow}, which is also equivalent to Eq.~\eqref{eq:FirstFOM}.
+It is clear that this is a special case of Eq.~\eqref{eq:GeneralFlow}, with the choices